colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Docs/DailyBriefing.md

 ## 5. For the User (Cole): Quick Re-entry Notes

-*   **Last thing we did (this session - 2025-05-24 S2):** Completed Daily Finish routine: updated `DevLog.md` for 2025-05-24 S2, and prepared this `DailyBriefing.md` for 2025-05-25 09:00.
+*   **Last thing we did (this session - 2025-05-25):** Completed UI refinements for Align, Collect, and Settings pages.
+Updated `DevLog.md` and prepared this `DailyBriefing.md` for 2025-05-26.
-*   **Focus for next personal session/next LLM session (2025-05-25 09:00):** Confirm all commits are done & push to GitHub.
-Then, select and plan the next development task.
+*   **Focus for next personal session/next LLM session (2025-05-26 09:00):** Implement the 'Edit Personal Code' functionality in `AlignView.swift`.
 *   **Mental State/Energy Level:** (User to fill at start of next session)
 *   **Quick Reminders/Todos:** (User to fill at start of next session)